 In WordPress it is very common to have a URL structure like this for the categories:

 Basically this looks like a regular URL but when you take a second look you will notice that the actual category is not in the root directory of the website.
 Instead it is in the directory category.
 This is very unnecessary.
-In general, Google considers a document less important if it is in a high directory.
+In general, Google considers a document less important if it is in a deep directory.
 Therefore the category should be in the root directory, which means the URL should look like this:

 The problem is that WordPress put categories by default into this directory.
 But donÂ´t worry, I will now show you how to fix this issue very fast.
 The only thing you have to do is go to your WordPress Dashboard, click on Settings and then click on Permalinks.

 At the bottom of the page you will find a formula like in the image above.
 Write a simple dot in the field Category base and thatâ€™s it.
 But hold on!
 Before you click the save button keep in mind that the URLs of your category pages will change.
 This means you have to set up 301 Redirects form the old URLs to the new ones!
 When you donÂ´t set the redirects, the googlebots canÂ´t find the old URLs anymore.
-This will definitely not have positive impacts on the ranking of your website.
+This will definitely have negative impacts on the ranking of your website.

 So here is how to set up a 301 Redirect.